-Plan a trip to Heber Valley this month and experience some amazing small-town charm with a vibrant arts and culture scene.
-This mountain town is focused on bringing quality events and performances to the valley to enrich the cultural experiences for residents and visitors.
-The summer and fall months are filled with plays, musicals, live entertainment, outdoor concerts, art shows, markets, festivals and much more.
+Plan a trip to Heber Valley this month (or this summer) and experience some amazing small-town charm with a vibrant arts and culture scene.
+This mountain town brings quality events and performances to the valley to enrich the cultural experiences for residents and visitors.
+The summer and fall months are filled with plays, musicals, live entertainment, outdoor concerts, art shows, markets, festivals, and much more.
 Read the highlights below and plan your next trip to Heber Valley.

 - Pioneer Day Celebration:

 The annual Charleston Pioneer Day Celebration kicks off Monday, July 24th at Charleston Park with fun and festivities going all day.

 7:00am: 5K and Fun Run (register in advance)